 #4 Remember… Rome Wasn’t Built In A Day

 Only take on what you can realistically do.
-Undertaking a loft conversion will be a little beyond you even after reading the most comprehensive of home improvement guides.
+Undertaking a loft conversion will be a little beyond you even after reading the most comprehensive of home improvement guides and gasping at the cost of a loft conversion in 2019.
 Start small and develop your skill set.
 Put up a mirror, reseal around the bath or lay some laminate flooring.
 Every time you undertake a job, your confidence will improve and, before you know it, aficionado status will beckon.
 I started by stripping wallpaper and now I can do most basic DIY jobs.

 DIY may not ever make its way onto your list of things you like to do in your spare time.
 However, with a little bit of preparation and practice, tackling those home improvements can become a far less daunting prospect.